jsonchin/nba_dfs_dashboard/README.md

 # NBA DFS Dashboard

-A react app to display various NBA DFS tools and a python flask backend to serve data.
+A react app to display various NBA DFS tools and a python flask backend to serve data through a json api.

 ## Motivation